korathbasil/korathbasil/README.md

 ### Hi there 👋
 ### I'm Bazil Korath

-I'm a self-taught full stack developer.
+I'm a self-taught ReactJS, NodeJS and TypeScript developer.

 <!--